-Your assistant(s) can create the training videos, written guides, and FAQ’s, so that if they need to move onto other jobs (which will inevitably happen!), your future team members can get up and running quickly, due to the step-by-step documentation.
+Your assistant(s) can create the training videos, written guides, and FAQ’s, so that if they need to move onto other jobs (which will inevitably happen!), your future team members can get up and running quickly, thanks to the step-by-step documentation that’s now available.

 Year 10: Kaizen Forever

 Congratulations — you have reached the freedom of semi-retirement!

 Mahatma Gandhi said that the dream of “wealth without work” is one of the ills of society.
 I don’t believe that full passive income has true integrity.
 There are still so many people struggling in the world that your business can help even more effectively, that it’s your opportunity (perhaps, responsibility) to continually innovate and improve your services and products.